starbops/gottodo/docs/SUPABASE_SETUP.md

 3. Set up Row Level Security to match the authentication system
 4. Use the correct authentication flow for GitHub OAuth

-If you follow these guidelines, you should have a functioning GoTToDo application with proper data isolation and authentication.
+If you follow these guidelines, you should have a functioning GotToDo application with proper data isolation and authentication.